-This grant program addresses economic development and redevelopment needs that have arisen in the East Metro since March 15, 2020.
+This grant program addressed economic development and redevelopment needs that arose in the East Metro since March 15, 2020.

-The Saint Paul & Minnesota Foundation is proud to announce the 42 nonprofit organizations and businesses awarded grants through the East Metro Main Street Economic Revitalization Program in partnership with the Minnesota Department of Employment and Economic Development (DEED).
+The Saint Paul & Minnesota Foundation awarded grants to 42 nonprofit organizations and businesses through the East Metro Main Street Economic Revitalization Program in partnership with the Minnesota Department of Employment and Economic Development (DEED).

 By the Numbers